 Meantime, our biggest concerns, outside of an escalation of conflict with Iran, are the presidential election’s ability to impact market stability and many of the same factors that were with us all through 2019: Brexit, North Korea’s posturing, the Trump administration’s legal woes and the trade war with China, among others.

 Overall, we are seeing relatively stable conditions for ongoing economic expansion.
-By the numbers, we do not believe we are headed for a recession in the near term, but we are aware that any of a number of risks could trip us into one.
+By the numbers, we do not believe we are headed for a recession in the near term, but we are aware that any of a number of The probability that an investment will decline in value in the short term, along with the magnitude of that decline.
+Stocks are often considered riskier than bonds because they have a higher probability of losing money, and they tend to lose more than bonds when they do decline. could trip us into one.
 A strong consumer, rebounding corporate earnings, low interest rates and the Fed en garde all suggest that the U.S. economy will maintain its slow-growth, not no-growth trajectory for much, if not all, of 2020.

 Fourth Quarter Review

 - The S&P 500 index hit 22 record highs in the fourth quarter

 - Reduced trade tensions and positive earnings helped technology and health care stocks lead the sector performance pack in Q4

 - A financial instrument giving the holder a proportion of the ownership and earnings of a company. market benchmarks around the globe ended the year with robust double-digit gains, while bonds advanced as Yield is a measure of the income on an investment in relation to the price.
 There are several ways to measure yield.
 The current yield of a security is the income over the past year (either dividends or coupon payments) divided by the current price. fell